 We are on the cusp of a revolution in transportation.
 Rapid advances in technology are changing how we move people and goods, and how we design, build and manage the supporting infrastructure.
 Simultaneously we face challenges such as climate change and changes in demographics and we need to make sure that the technology that is developed will benefit society.

-We are challenging young professionals to identify how can technology help us solve the climate and air quality problems and how the transportation sector can create a sustainable future?
+This year we asked the young professionals to identify how technology can help us solve the climate and air quality problems and how the transportation sector can create a sustainable future?

 Stelios Rodoulis, one of the judges of the challenge and Chair of the CIHT Technology and Innovation Panel, said: